anodynos/uRequire/source/code/config/MasterDefaultsConfig.coffee.md

      }
     ```

-You dont need to provide the paths, if you dont indend to inline them in a [combined template](combined-template)
+You dont need to provide the paths, if you dont indend to inline them in a [combined template](combined-template).

 @todo infer locals AND their paths from package.json, bower.json etc